GuenterQuast/mPIXdaq/README.md

 detector material.

 A further, very sensitive variable is the variance of the energy distribution in the clusters.
-For α particles, the distribution peaks at the centre and steeply falls off towards the boundary, leading to a very small variance.
+For α particles, this distribution peaks at the centre and steeply falls off towards the boundary, leading to a very small variance.
-A small ratio of the variances of the energy distribution and of the area covered by pixels ist therefore a very prominent signature of α particles.
+A small ratio of the variances of the energy distribution and of the area covered by pixels is therefore a very prominent signature of α particles.

 Properties of clusters are optionally written to a file in *.csv* format for later off-line analysis.
 A *Jupyter* notebook,